stathissideris/trinket/README.md

 - You can select things at any level
 - Better keyboard support
 - You can navigate data structures used as keys
+- def the highlighted data for further processing in the REPL.

 ## TODO